hldohaga/upfnabp/litlead.md

 Weighting maintains age, sex, IMD, and government region across the waves.
 BMI is no different, and educational attainment is also unaffected.
-There are more vegetarians as time goes on.

 The populations do change over time as some of the added variables do show statistical significant changes.
-In particular the number of vegetarians increases, which perhaps is one indicator of social desirability affecting the study.

 In populations with exclusions the careful sample selection and weighting are overcome by the biasing effect of different selections.
-Selecting for BP, UPF or sodium changes the cohort sex balance, age range and IMD pattern making theses samples less representative.
+Selecting for BP, UPF or sodium changes the cohort sex balance, age range and IMD pattern making these samples less representative.

-### The analysis

 ## Interpretation

 Participants with high Na \>5000mg are more likely to have hypertension.
-Causation from other studies is likely to be that this high Na intake is contributing to high BP.
+He @hefjm , Graudal @graudal2014 , Strazzullo @strazzullo2009 , inform us that high Na intake is contributing to high BP.
-However from this study causation cannot be identified.
+However, causation cannot be identified in this study.
-Other possibilities are that raised BP stimulates ingestion of Na, that Na ingestion increases hypertension, or that people with hypertension share another characteristic that increases their Na intake.

-The results around high UPF intake also do no more than imply correlation.
-Causation might be the high BP reduces intake of UPF, or that participants with high BP are more aware of dietary UPF content.
-This can affect the detected directionality of the correlation.
+This seems to be the larger effect with the change in AIC being greater than the change for UPF.

+Low UPF intake is correlated with high BP.
+Only correlation is certain, and reverse correlation may be an issue.
+Wang @wangAssociationUltraprocessedFood2022 , Barbosa @barbosa2022 , and Mambrini @mambrini2023 all find a positive correlation using longitudinal studies such as those of Scaranni @ScaranniPatriciadeOliveiradaSilva2021Ufci and Mendonça @mendoncaUltraProcessedFoodConsumption2017 .
+The descriptive data shows that those with \>63% UPF are a peculiar subgroup.
+They are different in age from those with high sodium or high BP.

+### High UPF intake

-The UK remains one of the highest % and so the reduction might be behaviour of a saturated market the USA or Canada might behave similarly.
+Mertens @mertens2022 identifies that the UK has one of the highest % intake of UPF in Europe.
+The USA, Canada and Australia have similarly high levels.
-Other European countries are still fighting to retain a different food culture.
+Other European countries are still fighting to retain a different food culture, Touvier et al with Nutrinet @srour2019 @touvier2020 .

-Countries in the rest of the world are at differing levels of transition.
+Colombet @ColombetZoé2021Dass highlights countries in the rest of the world at differing levels of 'nutrition transition'.
-This might be influenced by the degree of 'westernisation'/'internationalization'/ or 'capitalist colonialisation' into local culture.
+This might be influenced by the degree of 'westernisation'/'internationalization'/ or 'capitalist colonialisation' into local culture, as well as by more general socio-economic factors @colombet2022 .

-There is a clear association with high sodium intake and hypertension.
-This remains an issue with UPF.
-There appear to be additional interactions as the multivariable regression shows a further effect when high UPF is added to the model.

-UPF has a negative association with BP.
-This would fit with Zhang's finding in 'CVH'.
-It might also explain the curious absence of reporting in the many cross-sectional studies of BP and UPF.
-Rauber has published 3-4 papers on NDNS without mentioning salt or BP!

-Is the explanation of the finding in cross section due to the nature of the data.
-Cross-section is a snapshot of exposure and outcome at the same time point.
-This lends itself to 'reverse causality'.
-This is where the outcome has lead to a a change in activity reducing the exposure.
-In this case those who are concerned about their BP being more likely to take great care of their diet.
+### UPF and sodium

 One of the odd findings is that there is no relationship between % UPF and sodium intake.
+Webster et al @websterSystematicSurveySodium2010 in Australia, and Ni Murchu @nimhurchu2011 looking at 44,000 foods in the UK, show that UPF are high in salt.
-If UPF is 'high in salt' then high UPF should = high sodium, the finding suggests that the nature of the UPF varies.
+If UPF is 'high in salt' then high UPF should be correlated with sodium and BP.
-Despite this there is still an affect! so it may not be the salt in the UPF which is responsible for this effect, if so reformulation will not be effective!
+This contradictory finding that there is no correlation suggests that UPF varies in quality.

+The highest salt intakes are amongst the group with the highest UPF intakes, but there may be a qualitative difference in the intake.
+Rauber et al @rauber2019 and @rauber2020 using this dataset identified high free sugar intake leading to obesity and type 2 diabetes, from drinking large quantities of artificially sweetened beverages.
+As Hall @hall2019 demonstrated in a randomised controlled trial, UPF intake is affecting the choice to eat.
+Therefore, it is not as simple as high UPF leads to high sodium leads to hypertension.
+Hence, simple reformulation, to reduce salt intake, will not be effective.

 The effect of sodium is augmented by that of UPF.
 The two together is greater than either individually

+### A synergistic effect

+The regression model including both exposure variables had a better fit of data than either individually.
+This finding suggests that the effect of each variable is not the whole effect, but that there is a synergistic effect.
+This would fit with the idea that Monteiro's concept of UPF @monteiro2010 is wider than being simply a nutritional effect.

+This effect might be due to broader biologic effects, structural, or energy density as Rauber explains @rauber2020 .
+Alternatively, it could relate to the non-biologic, the wider economic and cultural aspects of UPF.

+Bourdieu @bourdieu2002 studied how food and culture are intertwined.
+Humphries' @humphries2016 editorial and Martinez's @martínez2021 deconstruction update these wider aspects with international and epistemological distinctions.
+These explanatory papers help to develop our understanding and provide a framework for further study.

 ### Age